2011 England riots: Social media

 The existence of social media made the 2011 riots unparalleled to any before them in terms of the speed at which issues managed to spread and at which rioters were able to mobilise and organise.
 Many used sites such as Facebook and Twitter to promote and advertise sites for looting and disorder.
 As a result, many online organisers were handed severe sentences for their roles in the violence.

 Throughout the rioting, many of the rioters failed to cover their faces.
-Some posed for pictures with stolen goods, posting them on social-networking sites.
+Some posed for pictures with stolen goods, posting them on social networking sites.

 Although London employs CCTV cameras to monitor crime and large events, reports indicate that citizen footage contributed more to capturing looters in action than the police force.
 Beyond the CCTV, looters were filmed and photographed with their faces visible.
 Police forces and investigators used websites like Flickr to find galleries of the looters to help solve and prevent cases of vandalism and further damage.
 Facebook pages were also created to identify looters.

 Several interactive maps were implemented in the Google Maps website that showed satellite views of what was happening in the streets during the rioting.
 James Cridland, the managing director of the free media resources, created a Google Map that tracked verified locations of rioting.

-Channel 4 News also had similar maps that progressively tracked the damage in the streets as well.
-News channels also were able to utilise this public service to capture live footage on the streets and inform citizens of dangerous or crowded areas.
+Channel 4 News had similar maps that progressively tracked the damage in the streets as well.
+The Guardian created both a map and a dataset of events of the riots News channels also were able to utilise this public service to capture live footage on the streets and inform citizens of dangerous or crowded areas.

 BlackBerry Messenger

 There were reports that the BlackBerry Messenger (BBM) service was used by looters to organise their activities, and that inflammatory and inaccurate accounts of Mark Duggan's killing on social media sites may have incited disturbances.
 One of the many messages shared between users was the following:

 "Everyone in edmonton enfield wood green everywhere in north link up at enfield town station at 4 o clock sharp!!!!," it began.
 "Start leaving ur yards n linking up with your niggas.
 Fuck da feds, bring your ballys and your bags trollys, cars vans, hammers the lot!!"

 Research in Motion assisted British police in tracking rioters who used BBM, stating, "We comply with the Regulation of Investigatory Powers Act and co-operate fully with the Home Office and UK police forces."

 Increased connectivity among individuals led to a greater ability to organise and execute massive gatherings.
-This not only occurred during the riots in England, but with other collective gatherings such as the Arab Spring and the Egyptian revolution of 2011.